jorgebucaran/nvm.fish/README.md

 nvm use lts
 ```

-List which versions you have installed (includes your system Node if there is one).
+List which versions you have installed (includes any previously installed system Node if there is one).

 ```console
 $ nvm list